Skip to main content

 How is FileHop different from Adobe Acrobat?

 FileHop is a desktop-only app that runs locally without a cloud account; Acrobat is increasingly cloud-anchored and requires a per-seat subscription.
 FileHop is not a complete Acrobat replacement — Acrobat has features FileHop does not (e.g., certificate-backed e-signature, mature accessibility tooling).
-For the daily file work most researchers actually do (annotate papers, anonymize drafts, redact transcripts, prepare figures, compress for submission, OCR archives locally), FileHop covers it — and the local VLM OCR is a real advantage over Acrobat's cloud OCR for IRB-restricted material.
+For the daily file work most researchers actually do (annotate papers, anonymize drafts, redact transcripts, prepare figures, compress for submission), FileHop covers it — and forthcoming local OCR will keep IRB-restricted material on your machine rather than in a cloud service.
 See our Adobe Acrobat alternative comparison for details.

 Will it work on my Mac, Windows, or Linux machine?